gaehlerm/SoftwareEngineering/README.md

 ### Bounded Context

 A bounded context is everything within a boundary.
-Typically a domain domain model corresponds to a bounded context, the boundary is an interface.
+Typically a domain domain model corresponds to a bounded context, the boundary is its interface.
+The interface regulates what goes in and out of the bounded context.
 Bounded contexts are important as they separate some problems from the enterprise wide code base.
-One example of a bounded context is the `Math` library.
+One example of a bounded context is the math library.
 The things used in this library may be used elsewhere as well, but `sin`, `cos`, etc. have a very distinct and well defined meaning within this bounded context.
+These expressions are not to be reused within the math library.
+On the other hand, the expressions `sin` and `cos` may be used in other bounded contexts.

-Typically domain models consists of one or many bounded contexts.
-All the problems mentioned so far for the models are true for the bounded contexts as well.
+Typically domain models consists of one bounded contexts.
+All the problems mentioned so far for the domain models are true for the bounded contexts as well.

 ### Unified model

 The attempt to keep the model unified is the most obvious one.
 Though it is hard to keep up the required level of communication to maintain this state.
-A good way to enforce this communication is continuous integration.
-This forces the team to merge often and early and therefore differences between the model and the actual code become apparent early.
+A good way to enforce this communication is Continuous Integration (CI).
+CI forces the team to merge often and early and therefore differences between the model and the actual code become apparent early.
 The automated tests enforce the behavior of the model and warn the developers if they are inadvertedly changing it.

 On the other hand working on a unified model is not always possible as for bigger project the forces tearing the single model apart become too big.
-In an entreprice scale software it is simply not possible to work in a single model.
+In an entreprise scale software it is simply not possible to work in a single model.
 The different requirements to the code become too big.
+In a single model, the `user` object for instance becomes too complex as it just keeps growing over time.
+At some point it is easier to deal with several different `user` objects where each one of them is smaller, making it easier to work with.

 ### Context map